GhanaNauticalnfo/niord-gh/README.md

 Enter [http://localhost:8090/auth/](http://localhost:8090/auth/) and check that you can log in using the Keycloak admin user.

+### Configuring Wildfly

 Next, create and configure a Wildfly installation using:

     ./install-wildfly.sh

 Import or open the niord-gh project in your favorite IDE.
 Here we describe  the *IntelliJ* set-up:
-* From Github, check out the niord-gh and parent [niord](https://github.com/NiordOrg/niord) projects.
+* From Github, also check out the niord-gh parent [niord](https://github.com/NiordOrg/niord) projects.
 * Import the niord-gh project in IntelliJ via its pom.xml.
 * Under the "Maven Projects" also import the parent niord project.